vbmobile/mobile-id-documentation/docs/Features/FaceCapture/FaceCapture_Index.md

      *
      * Some tests will be run against this photo to ensure the photo quality and a liveness check verification.
      *
-     * @param context Context
+     * @param activity [Activity] that will launch the face capture feature
      * @param params [BiometricFaceCaptureParameters] configurations parameters.
-     * @param resultLauncher [ActivityResultLauncher<Intent>] fragment or activity that will handle the results.
+     * @param onFaceCaptureComplete [OnBiometricFaceCaptureCompletion] Callback to handle Success and Error scenarios.
      */
     fun biometricFaceCapture(
-        context: Context,
+        activity: Activity,
         params: BiometricFaceCaptureParameters,
-        resultLauncher: ActivityResultLauncher<Intent>
+        onFaceCaptureComplete: OnBiometricFaceCaptureCompletion,
     )
     ```